umeboshi2/paella/pages/system-uuid.md

 the uuid, rather than the name.
 This needs to be true for the late command script as well.

-### Preseed and late command files

-Preseed files on the server are referred to by uuid.
-The url for the late command script is also retrieved by uuid.

 ### Retrieve machine data

 The GET request for a machine's data needs a url with the uuid